gadgetb0y/create-alpine-lxc/README.md

-# Proxmox Alpine LXC Creation Script
+# Alpine LXC Creation Script for Proxmox VE

 This opinionated script automates the creation of Alpine Linux LXC containers on Proxmox with Docker, Tailscale, and development tools pre-installed.